Ownasaurus/TAStm32/README.md

 Once you've prepared a movie dump, use it with the TAStm32.
 Here is one example example is here:

     python3 tastm32.py --console snes --players 1,5 --dpcm --clock 14 --transition 2123 A --blank 1 smb3_agdq.r16m

+Another option is to use python to run main.py, allowing you to utilize a GUI crated by Zayitskin.
+You can find more information on his repo here: https://github.com/Zayitskin/TAStm32GUI

+## Upgrading firmware

+#### Linux
+    apt install dfu-util
+OR the equivalent in your distribution.
+Then run:

+    make && make flash

+#### Windows
+1. Install STM32CubeProgrammer
+1. Run the tastm32-dfu.py script to put the device in DFU mode
+1. Use the STM32CubeProgrammer software to flash the latest firmware.
+The latest firmware can always be found here: https://github.com/Ownasaurus/TAStm32/releases/download/latest/tastm32.hex

+## Development (advanced users)

+Do you want to fork the codebase and make your own tweaks?
+Here is some information that may help you.

+### Compilation

+#### Linux
+    apt install gcc-arm-none-eabi binutils-arm-none-eabi libnewlib-arm-none-eabi OR the equivalent in your distribution.
+Then run:

+    make

+#### Windows
+1. Install Atollic TrueStudio
+1. Right-click on the project > Build Configurations > Set Active > Release.
+1. Project > Build Project and check that the console shows no errors.
+The last line before "build finished" should be "arm-atollic-eabi-objcopy -O ihex TAStm32.elf TAStm32.hex".
+1. Feel free to use the helper scripts "setenv.bat" and "update.bat" to assist in flashing firmware.
+These scripts will work if you have compiled using TrueStudio.

 ### Special Thanks
+#### rasteri (@rasteri) - Standalone USB playback, SNES multitap, and more!
-#### TheMas3212 - Aided with all things python, designing the serial communication protocol, helping with PCB design, and debugging throughout the whole process.
+#### TheMas3212 (@TheMas3212) - Aided with all things python, designing the serial communication protocol, helping with PCB design, and debugging throughout the whole process.
-#### CraftedCart - Designed the awesome-looking 3D case
 #### total (@tewtal) - Helped with NES/SNES protocol and debugging.
 Provided his code as a reference
 #### booto (@booto) - Helped fix N64/GC protocols, serial-over-USB, and debugging
-#### rasteri (@rasteri) - Standalone USB playback, SNES multitap, and more!
 #### Skippy - Pretty much helped a little bit with everything: including software, hardware, advice on proper tools, and more!

 dwangoAC (@dwangoac) - warmly accepting me into the TASBot community